ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nfrared} (IR) imaging systems find wide applications in security monitoring, sea surveillance, and urban traffic~\cite{24},~\cite{23},~\cite{25}.
-However, due to the different responses of the focal plane array (FPA) and column signal readout, IR images often exhibit various stripe noises~\cite{31}.
-This adversely affects the visual quality of images and reduces downstream task performance, \emph{e.g.}, in infrared small target detection (IRSTD)~\cite{41}.
-A degraded IR image ($\mathbf{I_{D}}$) can be represented as follows:
+\IEEEPARstart{I}{nfrared} (IR) imaging systems find wide applications in security monitoring, sea surveillance, and urban traffic~\cite{kou4},~\cite{23},~\cite{SCT}.
+However, due to the unique thermal imaging mechanism of infrared detectors, the varying responses of the Focal Plane Array (FPA), and its columnar signal readout manner, even corrected infrared images can still exhibit various types of column stripe noise under rapid external temperature fluctuations~\cite{41}.
+This adversely affects the visual quality of images and downstream tasks, \emph{e.g.}, Infrared Small Target Detection (IRSTD)~\cite{72},~\cite{75}.
+Thus, eradicating stripe noise from IR images is a crucial task.

-where $\mathbf{I_{N}}$ denotes the stripe noise and $\mathbf{I_{B}}$ is the clean background.
-The image destriping task~\cite{64},~\cite{34} aims at recovering the latent sharp image $\mathbf{I_{B}}$ from the degraded image.
-Recovering latent infrared images is a highly ill-posed problem as only the striped images are given.